Monitoring the public opinion in the European Union member and candidate countries is the mission

 - Candidate Countries Eurobarometer (2000-2004)

 The surveys are conducted on behalf of the European Commission and the responsible Directorate-General(s), particular modules are commissioned by the European Parliament.
 The survey results are regularly published in official reports by the European Commission or rather by the European Parliament.

 The primary data on microdata level and the related documentation are placed at the disposal of the scientific community for research and training since the 1970s.
-They are curated at the GESIS data archive department (formerly Central Archive for Empirical Social Research) and at the Interuniversity Consortium for Political and Social Research (ICPSR).
+They are curated at the GESIS Survey Data Curation department (formerly Data Archive department / Central Archive for Empirical Social Research) and at the Interuniversity Consortium for Political and Social Research (ICPSR).
 They are made available in the long term and worldwide for re-use in statistical analysis, i.a. in the context of the European social science data archive network (CESSDA).

 ICPSR (Inter-university Consortium for Political and Social Research) provides a mailing list in agreement with GESIS, in order to provide a venue for researchers to interact with each other and to increase communication between the archives and the Eurobarometer user community.
 The technical administration of this list is undertaken exclusively by the ICPSR.